 That way, you are alerted promptly, and you can fix the issue before it gets prolonged and starts affecting your rankings.
 Website downtimes are unavoidable.
 They happen periodically for one reason or another, so whether you have experienced a prolonged one that negatively impacted your SEO rankings before or not, you should set up a reliable website monitoring tool that alerts you immediately of downtime and helps you manage the incident effectively.

 Pinghome is a website monitoring tool that helps you monitor your website round the clock and makes sure you are the first to get alerts in downtimes.
 In addition, Pinghome enables you to manage the incident successfully, preventing prolonged downtime and affecting your online presence on the search engine results page.
+For strategies and the advantages of website monitoring tailored to startups, read our detailed guide: Website Monitoring for Startups in 2025.

 2. Use Reliable Hosting Platform: